caocscar/ConnectedVehicleDocs/Events.md

 \*Value does not exist in the dataset

 ## SteerAngleEvents
-The `SteerAngleEvents.csv` file communicates the angle of the steering wheel, expressed in a signed (to the right being positive) value with units of 1.5.
+The `SteerAngleEvents.csv` file communicates the angle of the steering wheel.

 ### Variables
 Column Number|Name|Description|Units